 A large quantity of both churches and mosques make up the main historical draw to the area, with a castle, dungeon, monastery, palace and a number of smaller historical buildings fleshing out what’s on offer here.

 There are even more modern, somewhat sombre sights to see, such as The Victory Monument, which stands as a memorial to the Turkish Invasion Of Cyprus in 1974, in which dozens of innocent lives were lost.
+A day trip to the ghost town of Varosha is a must if you stay in Famagusta.

 On a lighter note, the commercial and historical backgrounds have led to the city developing a booming tourist industry, catering to those wanting to let loose for a while as they take in the sights.